 - Prepare produce.
 Dice onions and celery; peel and cut carrots; prep veggies for vegetable platters.

-- If not serving pies, Gingersnap Icebox Cake is festive and easy and should be made one day in advance.
+- Prepare other desserts.
+If not serving pies, icebox cakes are a great alternative that can be made one day in advance.

 - Prep the turkey: Remove the neck and giblets and rinse out the turkey.
 For those who brine, brine the turkey.
 For non-briners, pat the turkey dry and let it sit, uncovered, in the refrigerator overnight.
 This helps dry the skin which will make for crispier skin.